derbynn/Wireless-Comm-for-Kites/README.md

 #### Sign in to the AWS Management Console:
 After creating an AWS account, sign in to the AWS Management Console at https://aws.amazon.com/console/.

+There are 2 options for signing into AWS Management Console with distinct access levels and privileges: the root user and IAM (Identity and Access Management) users
+1. Root user: The original account owner with full access to all AWS resources and services.
+Should be used sparingly and only for essential tasks such as  such as account billing management, changing the account's email address.
+2. IAM user: Created within an AWS account and can be assigned specific permissions to manage AWS resources.
+Should be used for everyday tasks and applications as a good security practice.

 #### Access AWS IoT Core service:
 In the AWS Management Console, search for 'IoT Core' in the 'Find Services' search bar or select it from the list of services under the 'Internet of Things' category.